-- 1 particular organisational structure or system, a technical review team or team member should have - 2 knowledge and skills related to: - Understanding of quality or environmental management systems, applicable procedures or other management systems of the agencies or organisations involved - Information systems and technology for authorisation, security, distribution and control of documents, records and data - Interaction between the components of management, data, and knowledge management systems - Recognising differences between and priority of supporting documents and data to the impact assessment - Organisational structure, governance, functions and relationships, including inter-agency relationships - Governance or business processes, cultural and social customs - 13 Subject matter
+- Understanding of quality or environmental management systems, applicable procedures or other management systems of the agencies or organisations involved - Information systems and technology for authorisation, security, distribution and control of documents, records and data - Interaction between the components of management, data, and knowledge management systems - Recognising differences between and priority of supporting documents and data to the impact assessment - Organisational structure, governance, functions and relationships, including inter-agency relationships - Governance or business processes, cultural and social customs

+Subject matter

-- 14 To enable the technical review team to be proficient in review of specific impacts, to make qualitative - 15 judgment, and review the consistent application of ICAT assessment principles, a technical review team - 16 or team member should have knowledge and skills in relevant subject matter disciplines related to: - GHG estimates, accounting, modeling and measurement - Sustainable development disciplines in social and natural sciences - Impact monitoring and evaluation, policy analysis, economic analysis, and statistics - Language(s) relevant to the country and the assessment report - 21 Policy, law and regulation - To enable the technical review team to work within, and be aware of, the requirements that apply to the - user, a technical review team should have knowledge and skills related to: - National, regional and local policies, laws and regulations - International treaties and conventions - Other applicable agreements - 27 Team leader specialisation - 28 Team leaders will require specific experience and training to manage technical review teams.
-A technical - 29 review team leader should be able to: - Plan the technical review and make effective use of resources during the review - Represent the technical review team in communications with clients - Organise and direct technical review team members - Provide direction and guidance to technical reviewers-in-training
+To enable the technical review team to be proficient in review of specific impacts, to make qualitative judgment, and review the consistent application of ICAT assessment principles, a technical review team or team member should have knowledge and skills in relevant subject matter disciplines related to:

+- GHG estimates, accounting, modeling and measurement - Sustainable development disciplines in social and natural sciences - Impact monitoring and evaluation, policy analysis, economic analysis, and statistics - Language(s) relevant to the country and the assessment report

+Policy, law and regulation

+To enable the technical review team to work within, and be aware of, the requirements that apply to the user, a technical review team should have knowledge and skills related to:

+- National, regional and local policies, laws and regulations

+- International treaties and conventions

+- Other applicable agreements

+Team leader specialisation

+Team leaders will require specific experience and training to manage technical review teams.
+A technical review team leader should be able to:

+- Plan the technical review and make effective use of resources during the review - Represent the technical review team in communications with clients - Organise and direct technical review team members - Provide direction and guidance to technical reviewers-in-training

-- Lead the technical review team to reach the review conclusions - Prevent and resolve conflicts - Prepare and complete the technical review report considering the full technical review team's findings - Have ability to form technical review teams appropriate to the assignment.
+- Lead the technical review team to reach the review conclusions - Work in varying cultural contexts - Prevent and resolve conflicts - Prepare and complete the technical review report considering the full technical review team's findings - Have ability to form technical review teams appropriate to the assignment.
 For example, this could be a team that consists of a professional accountant familiar with the reporting entity in tandem with subject matter experts responsible for the specific environmental attributes to be assessed (e.g., oil and gas expert, professional engineer, professional forester).